 Tons of candidates ask, “How long should I study for the CPA exam?”
-There is no standard number of study hours that the AICPA recommends, but I would suggest that you study for approximately 6-8 weeks for each section (REG, BEC, AUD, and FAR).
+There is no standard number of study hours that the AICPA recommends.
+However, I would suggest that your study strategy devotes approximately 6-8 weeks for each section (REG, BEC, AUD, and FAR).
 This will give you plenty of time to work with your prep course, multiple choice questions, and/or other study materials and prepare for the CPA examination.

 So when you are scheduling and applying for your NTS, make sure to leave yourself enough time to start studying for the CPA exam about 7 weeks from your exam date.

 Don’t Waste Time.
 Start Studying Now!

-The biggest piece of advice that I can give you no matter where you are in your life is to start studying right now.
+No matter where you are in your life, the best time to start studying is right now.
 Procrastination will keep you from becoming a CPA indefinitely.
 Don’t let this happen to you.

-One of the best ways to get started and stay motivated is to purchase a CPA review course that creates a study planner for you.
-Get the review course, schedule your exam, make the study plan, and stick to it.
+One of the best ways to get started and stay motivated is to purchase a CPA review course that creates a study guide for you.
+Get the CPA exam review course, schedule your exam, make the study plan, and stick to it.
 You won’t regret it.